Below you will find answers to some frequently asked questions (FAQs),

 which are organized under the following headings:

 CIPF provides limited protection for property held by a member firm on behalf of an eligible client, if the member firm becomes insolvent.
-CIPF member firms are members of the New Self-Regulatory Organization of Canada (New SRO) that are: (i) investment dealers and/or (ii) mutual fund dealers that are not located exclusively in Québec.
+CIPF member firms are members of Canadian Investment Regulatory Organization (CIRO) that are: (i) investment dealers and/or (ii) mutual fund dealers.
 Please click here for a list of CIPF Investment Dealer member firms and here for a list of CIPF Mutual Fund Dealer member firms.

 If you have an account with a member firm, and that firm becomes insolvent, CIPF works to ensure that any property being held for you by the firm at that time is given back to you, within certain limits.
 Client property that is eligible for CIPF protection includes securities and cash, but excludes crypto assets.
 In certain circumstances, CIPF's role may involve requesting the appointment of a trustee in bankruptcy.

-CIPF protection is not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 However, CIPF does not guarantee the value of your property.
 Find out more about what CIPF does and does not cover here.